girirajvyas/aws/README.md

 You have to update the access via root account
  - Account name -> My Account -> IAM User and Role Access to Billing Information -> Edit -> Activate IAM Access -> Update
- - Go to IAM user account and refresh to see it refkects now
+ - Go to IAM user account and refresh to see it reflects now

-Now to setup a budgetgo
+## 5.3 Read bills
+ - Go to Bills section -> you can see your bill month wise
+ - You can expand any section which has amount specified and see the details of the same
+ - For free tier services you can also check the details of your usage

+## 5.4 Setup a budget
  - Go to Budgets -> Create a Budget -> you have below options
+ - Step 1: Select Budget
+   - Types:
      - Cost Budget: Monitor your costs against a specified amount and receive alerts when your user defined thresholds are met
      - Usage Budget: Monitor your usage of one or more specified usage types or usage type groups and receive alrets when your user-defined thresholds are met
      - Reservation Budget: Track the RI Utilization or RI Coverage associated with your reservations.
 Thses budgets supports Amazon EC2, RDS, Redshift, ElasticCache and ElasticSearch reservation models
      - Savings plan budget: Track the utilization and coverage associated with your Savings plans
+ - Step 2: Set your budget
- - Lets create `Cost Budget`, provide name, recurring type monthly, threshold amount at which alert will be triggered. and create
+   - Lets create `Cost Budget`
+     - Provide name: anything
+     - Period: monthly
+     - Budget effective date: Recurring type
+     - Specify your monthly budget
+       - Fixed
+       - Budgeted amount: 1$
+ - Step 3: Configure Thresholds
+   - based on actual cost and forecasted cost
+   - provide alert threshold
+   - Setup your notifications via providing email
+ - Step 4: Confirm Budget

 # 7. Connect from Code
-If you see their is spring boot project created with basic connectivity setup done and basic example of S3 and DynamoDB. you can check that **[here](https://github.com/girirajvyas/aws/tree/main/aws-springboot)**
+You can find a Spring boot project with below examples in this repository
+ - Basic connectivity setup
+ - Example of S3
+ - Example of DynamoDB.

+You can check the code **[here](https://github.com/girirajvyas/aws/tree/main/aws-springboot)**

 # Resources